pulumi/terraform-provider-aws/website/docs/r/security_group_rule.html.markdown

 Security Group Rules can be imported using the `security_group_id`, `type`, `protocol`, `from_port`, `to_port`, and source(s)/destination(s) (e.g. `cidr_block`) separated by underscores (`_`).
 All parts are required.

-Not all rule permissions (e.g., not all of a rule's CIDR blocks) need to be imported for Terraform to manage rule permissions.
+Not all rule permissions (e.g., not all of a rule's CIDR blocks) need to be imported for this provider to manage rule permissions.
 However, importing some of a rule's permissions but not others, and then making changes to the rule will result in the creation of an additional rule to capture the updated permissions.
 Rule permissions that were not imported are left intact in the original rule.

 ### Examples